 State protections are a little stronger in Georgia, which requires freedom from age discrimination from employers with at least 15 employees and prohibits gender-based wage discrimination at all businesses with more than 10 employees.

 Like most states, Georgia is an at-will employment state, meaning that employment can be terminated at any time for any reason.
-But fired employees can still sue for breach of contract if their employment contract promises job security, and Georgia recognizes implied employment contracts.
+But fired employees can still sue for breach of contract if their employment contract promises job security, and GA recognizes implied employment contracts.
 In other words, if oral promises, statements in an employee handbook or employer conduct create an impression of job security, a fired employee can sue for breach of contract.

 Of course, careful business practices can mitigate the risk of wrongful termination and discrimination lawsuits.
 But a lawsuit can be costly even if there is no basis, so all small business owners can use the protection and peace of mind of a comprehensive insurance policy.

-Georgia workers compensation laws
+Georgia workers compensation laws and Requirements

->However, there are exceptions.
+However, there are exceptions.
 As many as five officers of an incorporated business may choose to waive coverage on themselves; however, officer exemptions do not reduce the number of employees counted in the "three or more employees" rule.
 On the other hand, sole proprietors and partners in an LLC are considered to be employers, not employees, so they have to opt in to workers compensation coverage.